 More on Boston

-Boston is a fantastic city for culture.
-Read about the yearly Greek Independence Day Parade.
+Boston is a fantastic city for culture in its historic towns.
+The yearly Greek Independence Day Parade is one of the biggest outside Greece.
 Greek churches from around New England create floats for the annual parade.
-Afterwards, people gather to enjoy Greek food and dancing!
+Afterwards, people gather to enjoy delicious Greek food and dancing!